fabric/fabric/docs/installation.rst

 * Fabric has not yet been tested on **Python 3.x** and is thus likely to be incompatible with that line of development.
-However, we try to be at least somewhat forward-looking (e.g. using ``print()`` instead of ``print``) and will definitely be porting to 3.x in the future once our dependencies and the rest of the ecosystem does so as well.
+However, we try to be at least somewhat forward-looking (e.g. using ``print()`` instead of ``print``) and will definitely be porting to 3.x in the future once our dependencies do.

 setuptools
 ----------